GRACE: Graph Neural Networks for Locus-of-Care Prediction under Extreme Class Imbalance: Abstract

 \section{Abstract}

 Determining the appropriate locus of care for addiction patients is one of the most critical clinical decisions that affects patient treatment outcomes and effective use of resources.
 With a lack of sufficient specialized treatment resources, such as inpatient beds or staff, there is an unmet need to develop an automated framework for the same.
 Current decision-making approaches suffer from severe class imbalances in addiction datasets.
 To address this limitation, we propose a novel graph neural network (\ours{}) framework that formalizes locus of care prediction as a structured learning problem.
-Further, we perform extensive feature engineering and propose a new approach of obtaining an unbiased meta-graph to train a GNN to overcome the class imbalance problem.
-Experimental results in real-world data show an improvement of 11-35\% in terms of the F1 score of the minority class over competitive baselines.
-The codes and note embeddings are available at \url{https://anonymous.4open.science/r/GRACE-F8E1/}.
+In addition, we propose a new approach of obtaining an unbiased meta-graph to train a GNN to overcome the class imbalance problem.
+Experimental results with real-world data show an improvement of 11-35\% in terms of the F1 score of the minority class over competitive baselines.
+Further, if we jointly finetune the base embedding fed into \ours{} as input together with the rest of the GNN component of \ours{}, there is a remarkable boost of 15.8\% in performance.